 Snow and Ice Control

-In October 2021, to keep up with growth and keep streets safe and ready for emergency personnel during and after storms producing snow and ice, the Town adopted a tiered approach to snow control.
-This plan prioritized and identified primary routes (Tier 1) and secondary routes (Tier 2) as designated roads to be plowed due to snow accumulation and icy conditions.
-All other residential streets (Tier 3) are to be plowed after snowstorms that produce over six inches (changed from eight inches) of snow within one 24-hour period.
+Primary routes (Tier 1) and secondary routes (Tier 2) are prioritized for plowing due to snow accumulation and icy conditions.
+All other residential streets (Tier 3) are plowed after snowstorms that produce more than six inches of snow within a 24-hour period.

 What does this mean to you as a Frederick resident?